 Selection on black coat color in wolves

-Through a collaboration with Dr. John Novembre and his group at the University of Chicago, we are utilizing data from a multi-generation Yellowstone pedigree to calculate wolf-specific mutation and recombination rates.
-These sequences will provide a definitive estimate of mutation rate in wild wolves, a value that is the essential parameter in determining the evolutionary rate of genes and how selection alters the genome.
-The mutation and recombination rates will also enable us to construct locus-specific population models to understand selection at the K locus for black coat color.
+Through a collaboration with Dr. John Novembre and his group at the University of Chicago, we used data from a multi-generation Yellowstone pedigree to calculate wolf-specific mutation and recombination rates.
+These sequences provided a definitive estimate of mutation rate in wild wolves, a value that is the essential parameter in determining the evolutionary rate of genes and how selection alters the genome.
+This work was published in Molecular Biology and Evolution.

 Demographic history and selection during dog domestication